 Antifreeze: Contact a hazardous material or chemical waste disposal company or check if your local gas/service station will accept antifreeze if properly packaged.
 The City does not handle antifreeze because it is potentially toxic to humans and animals.

-Tires: Bring up to four passenger car tires to a Special Waste Site or any Department of Sanitation garage, Monday to Saturday, 8 AM to 4 PM, excluding holidays.
+Tires: Bring up to four passenger car tires to a Department of Sanitation garage.
 Garages are open Monday to Saturday, 8 AM to 4 PM, excluding holidays.
 You must show a valid New York license and vehicle registration with a New York City address.
 No commercial vehicles are permitted.

 Refer to the printed material that came with your prescription medication for specific disposal instructions.